dominion-framework/docs/_src/repositories/repositories.md

 ## Extending Repository

-If you need to add missing features to the repository or overwrite default methods, you define custom methods when creating repository.
+If you need to add missing features to the repository or overwrite default methods, you can define custom methods when creating repository.
 In example below, default repository prototype is extended with method `findByTitle()`.